Kim Jong Il: Health and rumours of waning power

 On 5 November 2008, the North's Korean Central News Agency published 2 photos showing Kim posing with dozens of Korean People's Army (KPA) soldiers on a visit to military Unit 2200 and sub-unit of Unit 534.
 Shown with his usual bouffant hairstyle, with his trademark sunglasses and a white winter parka, Kim stood in front of trees with autumn foliage and a red-and-white banner.
 The Times questioned the authenticity of at least one of these photos.

 In November 2008, Japan's TBS TV network reported that Kim had suffered a second stroke in October, which "affected the movement of his left arm and leg and also his ability to speak".
 However, South Korea's intelligence agency rejected this report.

 In response to the rumors regarding Kim's health and supposed loss of power, in April 2009, North Korea released a video showing Kim visiting factories and other places around the country between November and December 2008.
-In 2010, documents released by WikiLeaks purportedly attested that Kim suffered from epilepsy.
+In 2010, leaked diplomatic cables purportedly attested that Kim suffered from epilepsy.

 According to The Daily Telegraph, Kim was a chain-smoker.

 Successor

-Kim's three sons and his brother-in-law, along with O Kuk-ryol, an army general, had been noted as possible successors, but the North Korean government had for a time been wholly silent on this matter.
+Kim's three sons and his brother-in-law, along with O Kuk Ryol, an army general, had been noted as possible successors, but the North Korean government had for a time been wholly silent on this matter.

 Kim Yong Hyun, a political expert at the Institute for North Korean Studies at Seoul's Dongguk University, said in 2007: "Even the North Korean establishment would not advocate a continuation of the family dynasty at this point".
 Kim's eldest son Kim Jong-nam was earlier believed to be the designated heir but he appeared to have fallen out of favor after being arrested at Narita International Airport near Tokyo in 2001 where he was caught attempting to enter Japan on a fake passport to visit Tokyo Disneyland.

-On 2 June 2009, it was reported that Kim's youngest son, Kim Jong-un, was to be North Korea's next leader.
-Like his father and grandfather, he has also been given an official sobriquet, The Brilliant Comrade.
-Prior to his death, it had been reported that Kim was expected to officially designate the son as his successor in 2012.

-Re-election as leader

 On 9 April 2009, Kim was re-elected as chairman of the National Defence Commission and made an appearance at the Supreme People's Assembly.
 This was the first time Kim was seen in public since August 2008.
 He was unanimously re-elected and given a standing ovation.

-On 28 September 2010, Kim was re-elected as General Secretary of the Workers' Party of Korea.
+On 2 June 2009, it was reported that Kim's youngest son, Kim Jong Un, was to be North Korea's next leader.
+Like his father and grandfather, he has also been given an official sobriquet, The Brilliant Comrade.
+Prior to his death, it had been reported that Kim was expected to officially designate the son as his successor in 2012.
+On 28 September 2010, Kim Jong Il was re-elected as General Secretary of the Workers' Party of Korea.